econnet/econ/README.rst

 :EcoN: Economic Node

-This repos proposes an alternative to employment.
+This repo proposes an alternative to employment.

 The documents are according the blog `pdt`_: